ncahill89/starter-academic/content/publication/foram_variability/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Jennifer S.Walkera
+- Jennifer S. Walker
-- NiamhCahill
+- Niamh Cahill
-- Nicole S.Khan
+- Nicole S. Khan
-- Timothy A.Shawd
+- Timothy A. Shaw
 - Don Barber
-- Kenneth G.Millera
+- Kenneth G. Miller
-- Robert E.Kopp
+- Robert E. Kopp
-- Benjamin P.Horton
+- Benjamin P. Horton

 date: "2020-11-07T00:00:00Z"
 doi: ""